ralbon/aks/README.md

-# Terraform AKS Loreal
+# AKS

-This project allows you to manage creation, modification or destruction of AKS Cluster in Azure using Terraform.
+This project allows you to deploy an AKS Cluster in Azure using Terraform.

 # Prerequisites

 ## Tools:
 - terraform

 ## Resources:
 - Azure Subscription
 - Azure Resource group
 - Azure Service Principal with Owner scope in resource group